mesosphere/dcos-docs-site/pages/1.13/administering-clusters/deploying-a-local-dcos-universe/index.md

 Repeat this section until you have completed this procedure for all of your masters.
 Then continue to the Linking local Universe to master section below.

+<a name="linking"></a>

 ## Linking local Universe to master

-1. Close the SSH session by typing `exit` or open a new terminal prompt.
+1. Close the SSH session by typing `exit`, or open a new terminal prompt.
 You may have to exit more than one SSH session if you have multiple masters.

 1. (Optional) Use the following command to remove the references to the default Universe from your cluster.
 If you want to leave the default Universe in place and just add the local Universe as an additional repository, skip to the next step.
 You can also remove the references to the default Universe repository from **Settings** > **Package Repositories** in the DC/OS web interface.